vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 Daniel 8 is a parallel prophecy that repeats and expands on the one in Daniel 2, and it identifies Greece as the empire that would succeed Medo-Persia.
 After a series of campaigns, Alexander the Great delivered a decisive blow to the Persian Empire at the Battle of Arbela in 331 BC, making the kingdom of Greece the next dominant world power.
 Notably, the armor of Greek soldiers was made entirely of bronze.

-## How is the fourth kingdom described?
+## What is the fourth kingdom like?

 > And the fourth kingdom shall be *strong as iron*: forasmuch as iron breaketh in pieces and subdueth all things: and as iron that breaketh all these, shall it break in pieces and bruise.
 {% ct 'Daniel 2:40' %}